Rogue River Trips

 What Rogue River specialty trips does OARS offer?

-We offer a variety of specialty trips on the Rogue River, including wine tasting and craft beer tasting, gourmet food-focused trips featuring local chefs, all-adult, and all-women adventures, as well as an annual rowing clinic for those looking to sharpen their river-running skills.
+We offer a variety of specialty trips on the Rogue River, including wine tasting, gourmet food-focused trips featuring local chefs, all-adult, and LGBTQ+ adventures.

 What is the whitewater like on the Rogue River?

-The rapids on the Rogue are rated Class III, making it very suitable for beginner or first-time rafters.
+The rapids on the Rogue are rated Class III-IV, making it very suitable for beginner or first-time rafters.
 A few of our favorite rapids are listed below:

 Mile 9.1 — Rainie Falls (Class III-IV) This is typically a rapid we’ll scout along the left bank before either walking around or running the “fish ladder” on the right, depending on the water level.